Available in Classic and VPC

 latest: digest: sha256:0de43cde2c4b864a8e4a84bbd9958e47c5d851319f118203303d040b0a74f159 size: 4501

-If you've logged in with a sub account, then the sub account policy of the sub account must have the manager (Manager, Change (Full)) permissions for the job to be allowed.
+When logged in with a sub account, the Sub Account policy of the sub account must have the admin (Manager, Change (Full)) permissions for the task to be allowed.

-If you logged into the endpoint of a specific registry using the docker login command, then you can download (pull) Docker container images saved in the registry.
+When you log in to the endpoint of a specific registry using the docker login command, you can download (pull) Docker container images saved in the registry.

-The following describes how to download (pull) Docker container images from the registry.
+This section describes how to download (pull) jenkins:latest Docker container images saved in the registry with an example.

-1. Use the docker login command in the Docker CLI environment to log in to the target registry.
+docker logincommand in the Docker CLI environment to log in to the target registry.- For more information, see Log in from Docker CLI.

 $ docker login -u <access-key-id> <registry-name>.<region-code>.ncr.ntruss.com